isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p><strong><a href="https://blogs.ntu.edu.sg/sao-earthlinkntu/" rel="noopener noreferrer nofollow" target="_blank">Earthlink NTU</a></strong> members
 will share about the unique biodiversity of NTU's campus and the many challenges we face living close to a wildlife-rich area.
-Specimens collected from past human-wildlife conflict issues, such as bird strikes, will be put on display.</p>
+Insects specimens collected on NTU campus will also be put on display!</p>
 </td>
 </tr>
 <tr>